-We are humbled beyond words that you would take the time to learn about us and the shared love we have for your baby.
-Your glimpse at our profile is one glimmer of hope that we may be blessed with the opportunity to provide your child with the most nurturing and caring life we can.
-One of love, laughter, creativity, and adventure.
+We are humbled that you would take the time to learn about us and the shared love we have for your baby.
+Your glimpse at our profile is a glimmer of hope that we may be blessed with the opportunity to provide your child with the most nurturing and caring life we can.

 While we can’t know how difficult your decision to pursue adoption may be, we truly admire your strength and courage in considering this loving path.
 Please know that we cherish this opportunity and we will respect your wishes throughout the process.
-You would be giving us the most precious gift: a child to shower with love and affection.
-We thank you for learning about our lives, our love, and our hopes.
+You would be giving us the most precious gift - a child to shower with love and affection.

 We’ve been married for more than five years and we live in a historic city in sunny Georgia.
 We work for an art and design university.
 John is a sequential art professor (he teaches students how to be comic artists!) and Erin is a vice president, overseeing the university’s accreditation and quality assurance.